generalassembly-atx/pythonWorkshop/README.md

 Why this topic rocks:

 * Python opens up a door to a variety of opportunities, from data science to research and web development!

-> Note: Tailor your talking points to student interests.
-Relate Python examples to their career info & goals

 ***